 I wish someone would have sat me down and told me what I’m telling you in this video.
-Everyone with a heartbeat is not your client, nor anyone you should be promoting to at any point in your company lifespan.
+Everyone with a heartbeat is not your client, nor anyone you should be promoting to at any point in your company’s lifespan.
 Not to say you don’t have everyone in mind, but believing that everyone will be your customer is naive.

 In my improper English way, “Not Everyone,” is the key operative.
 Therefore, do not build a business for everyone.
+Be specific.

 The best way to build your brand is to ensure your company and products–not excluding businesses with services–have satisfied the need of your existing customer base.
 Think of long-term success.
 Sustainability is better than a get rich fast scheme.

 Your marketing strategy should really describe your “niche client.”
 We say niche instead of “target marketing” because we’re not hunting for customers.
 A target is a more old school, and we’re using a new language because there are new techniques.
 More specifically, mobile devices are the new norm.

 To be more specific, I’ll use my current device.

 Thanks to Apple‘s success in knowing their brand and capacity, all of their products and services passed the proof-of-concept stage and showed profitable before they jumped into the market themselves.
 In the diagram, the timeline shows they were very slow and deliberate (courtesy of Silktide).